Cultural

 NOT INCLUDED:

-The Walking Tour in Cusco offers a unique opportunity to explore the city of the Incas.
+The Walking Tour in Cusco offers a unique opportunity to explore the Inca city differently, with flexible hours to accommodate your schedule and preferences.

-Our first destination is the San Blas neighborhood, a charming and picturesque district that is home to the San Blas Church.
-It is a neighborhood filled with artisans and their workshops, as well as craft shops.
-It is full of cafes, restaurants, museums, and art galleries.
-We will stroll through its narrow and steep streets with old houses, built by the Spanish on important Inca foundations.
-We will visit the San Blas Church and its famous pulpit, and then make a stop at the renowned Twelve Angle Stone for some photo opportunities.
+Our next destination is the Artisan neighborhood of San Blas, also known as "T'oqokachi", which means "Cave of Salt" in Quechua.
+This is a typical and picturesque district where you'll find the San Blas Church.
+Many artisans have their workshops and craft stores here.
+It's full of cafes, restaurants, museums, and art galleries.
+We'll walk through its narrow, steep streets lined with old houses built by the Spanish over significant Inca foundations.
+We'll make a stop at the famous Twelve-Angle Stone for some photos.

 INCLUDES: